Audiology Clinic Answering Service

 Hearing care questions can become clinical

 Correct.
-The AI should answer approved operational questions, capture context, and route clinical symptoms, sudden changes, balance issues, pediatric concerns, and device decisions to qualified staff.
+The AI should answer approved operational questions, capture context, and send clinical symptoms, sudden changes, balance issues, pediatric concerns, and device decisions to qualified staff.

 Our patients need empathy, not a phone tree